chinamike65/hugo-tuolesi/content/book4/book4en.md

 In the lower realms, we have learned that falling into the lower realms is the cause, the karma.

-Since karma also arises because of afflictions, the cause of our reincarnation is karma and afflictions, but compared with karma, afflictions are more harmful.
+Since karma also arises because of afflictions, the cause of our rebirth is karma and afflictions, but compared with karma, afflictions are more harmful.

 Because karma is also driven by afflictions, it is afflictions that make me, we keep creating karma.